IN2026-sankarapandian/CSharp_Starter_Repo/src/MemoryOptimization/README.md

 *Solution* :
 - Here the `memAlloc` is only used within the loop so it can be moved into the function scope.
 - The `System.OutOfMemoryException` is not handled so, it may crash the app immediately without any clear message.
-So in the optimized version I have handled that exception to clear all the allocations.
+So in the optimized version I have handled that `System.OutOfMemoryException` exception.
-- There is no data was added to the integer array only empty arrays were created.
-Therefore I have cleared all the allocations.

 ## Task 3